Diegodrou/proyecto_tienda_admin_php/README.md

 ### 2. Database Configuration

 1. Make sure the **MariaDB database** used by the main site is running.
-2. Update the connection details in `baseDatos.php` (or equivalent file) with your database credentials.
+2. Update the connection details in `baseDatos.php` with your database credentials.

 ```php
 $recurso = mysqli_connect("localhost","user","password","database_name",port);